TouchpointIDG/No-Clients-Needed/README.md

 # No Clients Needed WPA Attack
-A group of roll up scripts for the newly disclosed WPA client-less attack
+A group of roll up scripts for the newly disclosed WPA client-less attack.
+This is a bandaid before we make a better and more effecient solution.

+This has been fully tested inside of a fresh Kali Virtualbox install.

 ## Steps to install
 ```